flutter/devtools/CONTRIBUTING.md

 you must add your (or your organization's) name and contact info to the [AUTHORS](AUTHORS) file.

+## Workflow for making changes

+- Create a branch from your cloned repo: `git checkout -b myBranch`
+- Commit work to your branch: `git commit -m “description”`
+- Push to your branch: `git push origin myBranch`
+- Navigate to the Pull Requests tab in the main [DevTools repo](https://github.com/flutter/devtools).
+You should see a popup to create a pull request from the branch in your cloned repo to DevTools master.
+Create a pull request.

+### Keeping your fork in-sync

+- Fetch branches/commits from the upstream DevTools: `git fetch upstream`
+- From your local branch, merge in the upstream master branch: `git merge upstream/master`

 ## Development prep

 1. If you haven't already, follow the [instructions](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) to generate a new SSH key and connect to Github with SSH